 Instead of using vague terms like “Acts of God,” home insurance policies in Canada specifically spell out the coverages (referred to as “perils”) and exclusions that apply.
 For instance, most policies will automatically cover lightning, wildfires, windstorms and hailstorms.
-Many modern comprehensive home insurance policies, like the policy provided by Square One, provide coverage for all potential causes of loss – except for the narrow list of excluded losses that the policy specifically describes in writing.
+Many modern comprehensive home insurance policies, like the policy provided by Square One, cover all potential causes of loss – except for the narrow list of excluded losses that the policy specifically describes in writing.

 However, most policies DO NOT automatically cover loss or damage from coastal flood, inland flood, landslide or earthquake; you will find these exclusions specifically listed in most policy wordings.
 Coverage for coastal floods or landslide is not available in most Canadian provinces.
 On the other hand, coverage for earthquakes and inland flood can often be added to your home insurance policy upon request.
 Square One automatically includes coverage for earthquake in some of our home insurance policies, and 94% of Square One customers will also automatically receive coverage for inland flood.